Venezuelan Crema de Jojoto (Sweet Corn Soup) Recipe

 A Caracas Soup

-I’d been wanting to make this crema de jojoto—which is what we Venezuelans call tender corn on the cob—for a while.
-I was missing its sweet and savory flavor at the same time and the creaminess of its texture that, without being silky, is divine
+For a while, I’d been wanting to make this crema de jojoto, which is what we Venezuelans call tender corn on the cob.
+I was missing its sweet and savory flavor at the same time, and the creaminess of its texture that, without being silky, is divine.

 Even though it’s made with milk, it’s not a heavy soup, though it is very comforting.
 And it reminds me of the years I lived in my native Caracas, where it was customary to eat soup as a first course at lunch.